Bardhec Bytyqi

-Bardhec Ahmet Bytyqi (/sq/; born 8 January 1997) is a professional footballer who plays as a left midfielder for Middelfart.
+Bardhec Ahmet Bytyqi (/sq/; born 8 January 1997) is a professional footballer who plays as a left midfielder.

 In the course of his career, Bytyqi has played professionally for AaB, Skive IK, Jammerbugt FC, and Esbjerg fB.
 Born in Denmark, he has played for the Albania national U21 team.

 Club career

 Early career

 Born in Nørresundby, Denmark, to Albanian parents, Bytyqi started playing football with his hometown club Nørresundby, from where he moved to Nr.
 Uttrup & Bouet Idrætsforening (NUBI), before moving to the youth academy of AaB at age 8.
 Following impressive performances with under-19 where he scored also 1 goal, in July 2016, he was promoted to the AaB first team alongside six other youth players, including Joakim Mæhle and Magnus Christensen.

 AaB

 He made his senior debut for AaB on 7 September 2016 in a local match in the Danish Cup against his hometown club Nørresundby, playing the entire match in a 1–5 away win, assisting Thomas Enevoldsen's 2–0 goal in the first half.
 Meanwhile, during the 2016–17 season he played 8 matches for the under-19 scoring also 6 goals.
 On 6 July 2017, it was announced that Bytyqi had signed a two-year contract extension, keeping him in Aalborg until 30 June 2019.